Jennifer Hale: Career

-Hale has provided the voice of lead character Sam and rival character Mandy in the French- and Canadian-produced animated television series Totally Spies!.
-In a 2004 interview, she said "I'm so happy that David (Michel, creator and producer), Jamie (Simone, voice director) and everyone gave me the opportunity to be part of the show, it's been one of my absolute favorite experiences."
+Hale has provided the voice of lead character Sam and rival character Mandy in the French animated television series Totally Spies!.
+In a 2004 interview, she said "I'm so happy that David Michel (creator and producer), Jamie Simone (voice director) and everyone gave me the opportunity to be part of the show, it's been one of my absolute favorite experiences."
 She describes Sam as "smart and adventurous, but now you see more of her wacky side and her girly side as well," and Mandy as a "total snot, which is fun too."
 She voiced the two characters as well as others for the show's six seasons and its feature movie.

 Hale voiced Bastila Shan in Star Wars: Knights of the Old Republic and returned for a brief appearance in the sequel Star Wars: Knights of the Old Republic II – The Sith Lords.
 She later voiced the female version of Jaden Korr in Star Wars: Jedi Knight: Jedi Academy.
 In the BioWare MMOPRG Star Wars: The Old Republic, Hale voiced the Republic Trooper Female as well as the recurring NPC Jedi Grand Master Satele Shan.
 Hale interpreted the voices of Fall-From-Grace and Deionarra in the role-playing computer game Planescape: Torment.
-She is also known as the "voice" of Samus Aran in all three games in the Metroid Prime trilogy, providing grunts and screams as the player moves and takes damage.
+She is also known as the "voice" of Samus Aran in the first three games of the Metroid Prime series, providing grunts and screams as the player moves and takes damage.
 Hale is also known for playing several voices in the Metal Gear Solid series (Naomi Hunter in Metal Gear Solid and Metal Gear Solid 4: Guns of the Patriots, and Emma Emmerich in Metal Gear Solid 2: Sons of Liberty).

 Hale was also the voice of Jean Grey in Wolverine and the X-Men and Marvel vs. Capcom 3: Fate of Two Worlds as well as a small role in Swat Kats.
 She also voiced British mercenary Jennifer Mui in Mercenaries: Playground of Destruction and Mercenaries 2: World in Flames.
 In 2011, she was the voice of Ms. Marvel (Carol Danvers) on Avengers: Earth's Mightiest Heroes.
 She provided the voice of Leah in Diablo III, and appeared as Rosalind Lutece in BioShock Infinite.
 Hale also played the role of Krem in BioWare's Dragon Age: Inquisition.
 She also provided the voice for Kronika, the final boss of Mortal Kombat 11.